bocoup/jqfundamentals.com/content/index.md

 common problems you'll be called upon to solve using jQuery.
 To get the most out of this site, you'll want to read the content *and* try the various interactive examples.
-Each chapter will cover a concept and give you a chance to work on an example related to the concept.
+Each chapter will cover a concept and give you a chance to try example code related to the concept.

 We highly recommend using this site with the [Chrome browser](https://www.google.com/intl/en/chrome/browser/) or another browser